 It’s very difficult to make sound financial decisions unless you know what you want to achieve and your time frames.

 - Work to Acquire Life Skills, Not for Money:

 Another of the book's great teachings is that work is to be used as a platform to improve the skills you have.

 In other words, work to learn, don't work to earn.

 Find a job where you can learn life skills.

-One skill away from great wealth.
+Kiyosaki thinks people are, “one skill away from great wealth.”

 He stresses that learning can make you much more knowledgeable and can provide you with unique skills to improve your professional situation.

 - Failure inspires winners and defeats losers.